rbyers18/github-portfolio/_posts/2024-9-18-Reverie-Jekyll-Theme.md

 ## _config.yml file changes

 I'll admit, I called in some help on this one.
 My limited experience with Git meant I couldn't figure out if I was stuck on something in Github or in the Jekyll files.
+What you will want to do for this part is actually open and edit the _config

 You'll also want to update the title, author, etc.